alexzube/alexzube.github.io/README.md

 ### 🥁 Embedded Drum Machine
 - Real-time embedded drum system using the BELA platform with piezo sensors for hit detection, loop editing, and simple on-board effects.
-- Implemented sample playback, looping, and low-latency reverb in C++.
+- Implemented sample playback, looping, and reverb in C++.

 <div style="overflow-x:auto;">
   https://youtu.be/rPZqWFPeOiA